top of page

 HISTORY OF SUISNISH HOUSE

-Suisnish House is believed to date back to the mid 1800s.
+Suisnish House is believed to have been built in the mid 1800s.
 Originally having been part of the Raasay Estate, it is understood that it was the farmhouse of Royston MacKenzie who was a tenant sheep farmer from about 1854.

 Over time the house has been extended, with servants’ quarters being added to the rear around 1892.